Callum-A/cosmwasm-zero-to-hero/06 - Instantiate/README.md

 ## Instantiating a Contract

-When contracts are stored on chain they must be instantiated.
-I cover storing contracts on chain in a later section.
+When contracts are stored on the chain they must be instantiated.
+I cover storing contracts on a chain in a later section.

-Instantiating a contract is like creating an object in other languages, however it is achieved by a special message.
+Instantiating a contract is like creating an object in other languages, however, it is achieved by a special message.

 This message is an `InstantiateMsg` located under `src/msg.rs`.